Legal Services

 Our staff attorneys provide free legal representation to all children in conflict with the law who will go to trial after pleading not guilty.
 Where the child is charged with a serious offence and indicates that he or she wants to admit to the charge, our staff attorneys will also provide legal representation and mitigate on behalf of the child to ensure that the best outcome is secured for that child.

-UP Zambia runs a free Child Justice Helpline with nation-wide reach to provide legal assistance to children and their families if they have been detained by law enforcement and to respond to enquiries from the community about child justice issues.
-To access the help line please call 2046 for free on MTN and Zamtel networks.
+UP Zambia runs a free Child Justice Helpline with nation-wide reach to provide legal assistance to children in contact with the law and their families, particularly if a child has been detained by law enforcement.
+The Child Justice Helpline also responds to enquiries from the community about child justice issues.
+To access the Child Justice Helpline please call 2046 for free on MTN, Airtel and Zamtel networks.

 Anti-Human Trafficking Services

 UP Zambia is committed to combating human trafficking and safeguarding the rights of victims, particularly vulnerable children being trafficked and forced to migrate.
-We provide a range of services to trafficking victims in conflict with the law, including screening migrants and trafficked individuals in detention facilities, free legal representation, interpretation services, family tracing, connecting victims with embassies for consular services, psychosocial counselling, and emergency food and clothing.
+We provide a range of services to trafficked victims in conflict with the law, including screening migrants and trafficked individuals in detention facilities, offering free legal services, interpretation services, family tracing, psychosocial counselling and referring clients to Social Welfare and the Anti-Human Trafficking Department.

 UPZ-Police_20230615_129